 The above payments would be capped at $6,000 per household.
 Like the CARES Act, those earning $75,000 or less would receive the full $1,200, and couples of with an income below $150,000 would be eligible for $2,400.

 As of mid-May, the HEROES Act has passed in the House of Representatives.
 However, for this or any other similar bill to pass in the Senate, support is needed from Republicans.
-At first, that support appeared to be nonexistent, but some recent comments from Mitch McConnell seem to point to Republicans being open to passing another relief bill, which would presumably include more checks.
-However, a bill of this nature isn’t likely to pass until July at the earliest.
+At the same time, Republicans have been putting together their own plan for a second stimulus package.
+This bill would include two major provisions: a limit on its total size and a stipulation that it will be the last coronavirus-related stimulus package.
+However, any new stimulus bill isn’t likely to pass until late July at the earliest.

 What to Do If a Deceased Family Member Received a Stimulus Check